Snow White: The Sequel: Synopsis

 Prince Charming was supposed to live long and happily with Snow White after kissing her back to life.
-However the jealous 'good' fairy decides that she and the prince were meant to be, only the start of a whole series of perversions of various fairy tale characters' traditional good nature.
-The bad dwarfs (Horny, Grungy, Scumy, Filth, Funky, Spotty and Mental) suddenly become a greedy, blackmailing loan shark syndicate.
+However, the jealous "good" fairy decides that she and the prince were meant to be, which is only the start of a whole series of perversions of various fairy tale characters' traditional good nature.
+The bad dwarves (Horny, Grungy, Scummy, Filthy, Funky, Spotty and Mental) suddenly become a greedy, blackmailing loan shark syndicate.
 Sleeping Beauty is now a hypocritical, overly virtuous, selfish Princess.
 Cinderella's case is more than just a 'rags to riches' story.
 The Prince must figure out how to deal with all of these problems and more to get back to his sweet, innocent, uncomplicated Snow White.